Virtual Headache Specialist

 visual disturbance associated with acephalgic migraine

-Motor weakness can sometimes occur in conjunction with an acephalgic migraine.
-This may include difficulty coordinating movements, walking or maintaining balance.
+Motor aura (previously called hemiplegic migraine) is an infrequent form of migraine aura.
+This may include weakness on one side of the body, difficulty coordinating movements, walking or maintaining balance.
 Similar to the mechanism of the visual aura described above, if this electrical wave spreads across the motor cortex, these symptoms become evident.
-It is important to seek medical help if you are experiencing this symptom, as it can disrupt daily life until the symptoms dissipate.

 Other Possible Symptoms of Acephalgic Migraines